svrajadba/nmondatacollect/README.md

 3) Schedule the cron

-*/5 * * * * /mnt/nmonclient/nmondata/nmondatacollect_v1.ksh CLIENT 30 >/pgBACKUP/nmondata/nmondatacollect_v1_10.0.2.9.out 2>&1
+*/5 * * * * /mnt/nmonclient/nmondata/nmondatacollect_v1.ksh CLIENT 30 >/mnt/nmonclient/nmondata/nmondatacollect_v1_<clientip>.out 2>&1

-4) Now the data should be populated and in 5 mins time you should see data available in the chart.
+4) Now the data should be populated and in 5 mins time you should see data available in the chart after 10 mins.